brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 We believe this happens when two `AVPlayer`s are in memory for a brief time referencing the same video in local storage.
 It's unknown exactly why the `AVPlayer` switches to playing the online version; we will address this with Apple when we can more precisely narrow down the behavior.

 When possible, a better way to play the same video twice is to simply seek the same playback controller to timecode zero and play again.

+### Specifying the Download Display Name

+In iOS 11+, users can directly examine and optionally delete downloaded videos using the Settings app.
+The displayed video name is taken from the "name" property of the `BCOVVideo` object.
+If the "name" property is not present, the offline video token's value will be used instead.

+To provide a more customized experience, you can set a display name for the video asset in the options dictionary passed to `-requestVideoDownload:parameters:completion:` (or when preloading the license).
+Use the `kBCOVOfflineVideoManagerDisplayNameKey` key to set an `NSString` as the new asset display name.

+Note that iOS uses the asset name string as part of the downloaded video's file path, so you should avoid characters that would not be valid in a POSIX path, like a "/" character.

+Also note that iOS 10 does not handle unicode names properly, so on iOS 10, any unicode strings will instead use the offline video token as the display name.
+You may choose to replace these with more standardized names using the `kBCOVOfflineVideoManagerDisplayNameKey` option.